-We believe true ecotourism should be based on the use of the best available technologies, to have the lowest impact on the environment.
+We believe true ecotourism should be based on the use of the best available technologies to have the lowest impact on the environment.

 Water is our scarcest resource.
-We crop our rains with a special water catchment system, of about 12,000 square meters (140,000 square ft.) and through our roof system (1,500 square meters, or 16,000 square ft.).
-Water is than stored in PVC tanks and bladders, whose combined capacity is 1,600,000 liters (about 400,000 gallons).
-To our knowledge we are the only lodge in East Africa whose water needs are entirely covered by rain cropping.
-Carbon footprint: zero!
+At Campi ya Kanzi, we crop our rains with a special water catchment system, of about 12,000 square meters (140,000 square ft.) and through our roof system (1,500 square meters, or 16,000 square ft.).
+Water is then stored in PVC tanks and bladders, whose combined capacity is 2,500,000 liters (about 650,000 gallons).
+To our knowledge, Campi ya Kanzi is the only lodge in East Africa whose water needs are entirely covered by rain cropping.
+Zero emissions!

-Your stay at Campi ya Kanzi is carbon neutral.
-All carbon emissions related to running the lodge and transporting you to and from the lodge, within Kenya, are offset toward the Chyulu REDD+ Carbon Project.
+We are also carbon neutral.
+All carbon emissions related to running the lodge and transportation to and from the lodge, within Kenya, are offset toward the Chyulu REDD+ Carbon Project.